saucey/-fimatix-angular-test/README.md

 * Every time a new city is searched - Add to a table of cities displaying the next 24 hours weather forecast.
 * Build the application using ng-rx

-We have provided a skeleton application  generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+We have provided a skeleton application  generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.2.
 ## Expectations

 * Complete the components(search, results and the weather container)
 * Complete the Weather.service.ts, using the API provided by the openweathermap for a given city
 * Complete the unit test files (*.spec.ts).
+Some test files haven't been provided.
+Feel free to add tests for selectors and reducers or anything which is worth testing.
-* Complete the End to End test using Protractor.
+* Complete the End to End test using Protractor or Cypress.
 * Intrfaces have been provided in model/weather.ts.
 Please use these interfaces.
 * An example layout table is provided inside the results component.Please use this as template.
 * We expect the application to compile and all the tests to pass.